jborean93/pypsrp/README.md

 ## Backlog

 * Look into adding SSH as a transport option
-* Add support for host based calls and implement reference host object
-* Live interactive console for PSRP (dependent on the above as well)
+* Live interactive console for PSRP